Frequently Asked Questions (FAQs)

 This helps keep the information organized and ensures access to the right reporting dashboards.

-Your company’s data is private.
-It can only be seen by:
+Your company’s data is private and can only be seen by:

-After the reporting season ends (around September/October), companies receive a dashboard showing their own data alongside anonymous, industry-wide data for comparison.
+After the reporting season ends (around September/October), companies receive a dashboard showing their own data alongside anonymous, industry-wide data.

 Only aggregated data (not individual company data) is shared with Meat Institute staff and others, as needed and managed by the Meat Institute team.

-Reporting is all about helping the industry improve together by using real aggregated data to show progress.
+Reporting is all about helping the industry improve together by using real, aggregated data to show progress.
 Its success depends on packer-processors taking part and sharing what they’re doing.
+By concentrating on the most meaningful metrics, the Meat Institute’s new annual reporting process reduces workload and complexity for companies and their suppliers while helping businesses meet growing customer expectations for sustainability reporting.

 The metrics are based on: